 Description

-The Portland stone memorial is a Celtic cross, standing in the lawn in front of St Patrick’s Church and Presbytery.
-In the centre of the cross head is the figure of Christ.
-The front face of the cross arms and the shaft are decorated with intricate interlace patterns carved in relief.
-The shaft rises from a tapered, square, plinth that stands on a three-stepped, square, base.
+St Patrick's Congregation War Memorial in Dipton is a Grade II listed Portland stone memorial in the form of a Celtic cross, located on the lawn in front of St Patrick’s Church and Presbytery.
+The cross features a figure of Christ at the center of its head, with the front face of the cross arms and shaft adorned with intricate interlace patterns carved in relief.
+The shaft is supported by a tapered, square plinth, which stands on a three-stepped, square base.

-The front face of the plinth bears an inscription that reads “I HAVE FOUGHT A GOOD FIGHT, I HAVE FINISHED/ MY COURSE.
+The front face of the plinth has an inscription that reads, “I HAVE FOUGHT A GOOD FIGHT, I HAVE FINISHED/ MY COURSE.
 I HAVE KEPT THE FAITH”./ II TIMOTHY IV.7/ OF YOUR CHARITY PRAY FOR THE SOULS OF/ FIFTY ONE MEN OF ST PATRICK’S CONGREGATION/ WHO LAID DOWN THEIR LIVES IN THE GREAT WAR OF/ 1914 – 1919.
-The commemorated names are listed alphabetically on the rear of the cross shaft.
+The names of those commemorated are listed alphabetically on the rear of the cross shaft.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.